K-2 Visa: Requirements, Interview, Processing Time

 Can you tell me anything about this person?

-• Sample answer: He’s a nice guy, we explored some of the towns where he is from while we visited him.
-He was kind to my sister and I, plus he makes my mom very happy.
+• Sample answer: He’s a nice guy, we showed him around some of the towns where we are from while he visited us.
+He was kind to my sister and me, plus he makes my mom very happy.

-Do you know how long your parent has been dating this person?
+Do you know how long your parent have been dating this person?

 • Sample answer: They have been talking and dating for a year.